 From 1965 to 1971 he was with the Chase Manhattan Bank, serving in several capacities from Assistant Treasurer to Vice President of commercial lending.

-Mr. Neubauer serves on the Board of Directors of Macy’s Inc. and Mondelēz International.
+Mr. Neubauer serves on the Board of Directors of Mondelēz International.
 He is Chairman of the University of Chicago’s Board of Trustees and also Chairman of the Barnes Foundation’s Board.
-He was formerly a director of Verizon Communications, Inc.
+He was formerly a director of Verizon Communications, Macy’s, Inc., and Tufts University.

 Mr. Neubauer has been recognized throughout his career for civic and professional achievements.
-He was recently elected to the American Academy of Arts & Sciences.
-In 2013 Neubauer received the William Penn Award, the highest honor bestowed upon a business person in the greater Philadelphia business community.
+He was conferred with Papal Honors, Knight in the Order of St. Gregory The Great in 2016.
+In 2015 he was elected to the American Academy of Arts & Sciences.
+He received the William Penn Award, the highest honor bestowed upon a business person in the greater Philadelphia business community in 2013.
 For his civic involvement he received the prestigious Philadelphia Award in 2012.
-In 2010 Neubauer was awarded the Thomas Jefferson Foundation Medal from the University of Virginia for setting high standards in corporate and civic leadership.
-He received the Woodrow Wilson Award for Corporate Citizenship in 2005.
-In 1994, he was inducted into the prestigious Horatio Alger Association of Distinguished Americans, currently serving as Immediate Past Chairman.
+Also in 2012, Neubauer was a Great Immigrants - Pride of America Honoree by the Carnegie Corporation of New York.
+In 2010 he was awarded the Thomas Jefferson Foundation Medal from the University of Virginia for setting high standards in corporate and civic leadership.
+He received the Woodrow Wilson Award for Corporate Citizenship as well as recognition as a Financial Times Outstanding Director in 2005.
+In 1994 he was inducted into the prestigious Horatio Alger Association of Distinguished Americans.
 He has been a member of the American Philosophical Society since 2007.